hmatejx/Interstellar-Whisper/README.md

   | 110         | RESERVED for future use |||
   | 111         | RESERVED for future use |||

-  For example, the headers of fragments the above hypothetical 46 B compression-encoded payload would like this:
+  For example, the headers of the two fragments of the above hypothetical 46 B compression-encoded payload would like this:

       |0 1 2 3 4 5 6 7|
       ┌─┬─┬─┬─┬─┬─┬─┬─┐